Rachmaninoff Here and Now

 We are on the campus of one of the best schools in the world, Rosey de Rolle, on the shores of Lake Geneva.
 Opposite the boarding school, a 900-seat concert hall.
-In this jewel of concrete, wood and glass, a marathon: the complete music for piano and orchestra by Rachmaninov in two evenings by Mikhail Pletnev, the Rachmaninov International Orchestra and Kent Nagano.
+In this jewel of concrete, wood and glass, a marathon: the complete music for piano and orchestra by Rachmaninoff in two evenings by Mikhail Pletnev, the Rachmaninoff International Orchestra and Kent Nagano.

 Variations on a Theme of Paganini and Piano Concerto No. 3 (first evening), then Concertos Nos.
 1, 4 and 2 (second evening), not counting the two general rehearsals where the entire program is played in the afternoon.
 Pure madness!
 However, it seems that the “madman” could do everything again in the night.
 Moreover, he will replay an extract from the finale of Concerto No. 3 as an encore... no doubt for the cameras of Mezzo and Medici or the microphones of EuroArts placed to immortalize this moment.